 What to write in a journal?
 How can you start today?

 As the synonym suggests, journaling is all about expressive writing.
-Building a journaling habit is not just about the benefits we talk about or the facts we just read.
-It is also about focusing your energy and attention on habits that can make a difference in your life and improve it.
+Building a habit is not just about the benefits of journaling we talked about or the facts we just read.
+It is also about focusing your energy and attention on habits that create a difference in your life and improve it.

 Let’s cut the chase and be real for a moment.
 There is a lot of chaos going on in the world right now.
 It could be personal, professional or maybe even your mind is at battle with you.
 The truth is you cannot fix everything at the same time.
 You’ll have to start somewhere and climb up the ladder step by step.